dgudenkov-foreign-languages-homework/homework/homework-4/unit19.md

   6. When do you take/do your next exam?
   7. I want to do a course in English.
   8. We must make a decision soon.
-  9. He is doing researh in chemistry.
+  9. He is doing research in chemistry.
   10. They made a lot of noise during the party.

 19.2 Replace...